Skiing the Hakuba backcountry with a private guide

 The price for a private guide is basically the same whether you are traveling alone or with a group.
 A one-on-one tour can be quite costly, but if you split the cost among the group, as in this case, it is quite reasonable

-・The participation fee is more expensive than the application-based plan, but depending on the number of people, it can be reasonable.
+- The participation fee is higher than application-based groups, but it can be reasonable depending on the number of participants.

 Not only Mr. Emoto, but many guide clubs also offer private tours.
 We hope you will take advantage of this option when enjoying BC with like-minded friends